mindrash/mookie/README.md

 ## Frequently Asked Questions
 - What kind of animal is Mookie?

 Mookie is not an animal

 - How does Mookie drink coffee without hands?

 His mouth

 - What kind of variations are there?

 See the Variations section

 - Are any two Mookies alike?

 Mathmaticaly very doubtful, but that would be cool if there were twins out there

 - Can Mookie be staked?

 I'm thinking about that capability and what it would provide

+- Does Mookie wear shoes?

+Sometimes - maybe 10% of the time

 ## Variations
 | variation           | description |